What is a first look?

 5. the cocktail hour and/or reception is meant for mingling, not scrambling.

-After the ceremony, because family expects their photos, and because it's terribly rude to keep your guests waiting, you will be lucky to get 20-25 minutes worth of photos of just the two of you.
+After the ceremony, because family expects their photos, and because it's terribly rude to keep your guests waiting, you will be lucky to get 20-30 minutes of photos of just the two of you.

 A First Look also means a full afternoon of hanging with your bridal party, grabbing lunch and a drink, finding the best spots at your venue or going off-location if desired.
-Trying to do all of that during the cocktail hour simply isn't going to happen.
-With time constraints, It's easy to get in a nervous mood of hurrying to the next pose or spot, and forget to ENJOY the day!
+Trying to do that during the cocktail hour simply isn't likely to happen.
+With time constraints, It's easy to get in a nervous mood of hurrying, and forget to ENJOY the day!
 This should be one of the happiest days in your lives!
 As your photographer, no matter what you decide, I always pour my heart into every couple and every wedding.
 I'll keep the mood light, and not worry you on time!
 Ask any of my previous brides, if we were running even terribly late - my presence is calming, and I always reassure that we're ok, and I figure out a way to still get all the images you want!

 6. better lighting.